basarat/typescript-async/02 promise/README.md

 ```

 ***Delete console.log(first === second); // false***

-* The fate of this promise is determined by the body of the `then` callback.
+* This second promise is entitled to its own then and catch callbacks if you want.
 ```js
 second.then(value => {
   console.log('second then', value);